taka-rl/tic-tac-toe_q_learning/README.md

 ## Result
 ### Plan 1: Same Parameter Settings with Different Numbers of Episodes
+Training environment: During training, the agent plays against a computer that makes random moves.
 Expectation: As the number of episodes increases, the average reward is expected to increase.
 Result: The average reward increased, and the number of wins also rose.